 The BPW Ontario District Directors are developing an Anti-Human Sex Trafficking Project for the province of Ontario.
 Goal: To increase public awareness of this issue specifically as it relates to girls under the age of 18.

 At the 2018 BPW Ontario Conference, Heather Ellis, BPW Ontario First Vice-President and BPW Ontario Resolutions/By-Laws Chair, introduced the project to the BPW Ontario members.
-She also introduced Kelly Franklin Executive Director of Farmtown Canada/Courage For Freedom and a BPW London member.
+She also introduced Kelly Franklin Executive Director of Farmtown Canada and Courage For Freedom also a BPW London member.
 Kelly shared with the BPW Ontario members the work she and others are doing to serve girls who have been trafficked in the sex trade.
-Farmtown Canada will be leading this project with BPW Ontario.
+Courage For Freedom will be leading this project with BPW Ontario.

-The awareness campaign will engage Ontarians using the 400 series highway ONroute Service Centres using video displays at these Centres over the summer of 2019.
+The awareness campaign will engage Ontarians using the 400 series highway ONroute Service Centres by providing over 2 million media awareness impressions at all 20 Centres across Ontario during the month of July 2019.
 The campaign will involve:

 - Positive messages to travelers about human trafficking and include a number to call if they should suspect an individual being trafficked along this highly used corridor.